atk4/docs/views/intro.md

-Create your own view in 3 steps:
+Create your own View in 3 steps:
 ---

 Step 1: Create a view class and place it in libs\View folder.